msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 For free/standard support you should use the support forums here at WordPress.org For premium, urgent and experimental integrations support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
 Charges may (and most certainly will) apply.

+Any support related to failed payments or credit card authorizations should be directed to [IfthenPay](https://ifthenpay.com/#contactos).

 = Is this plugin compliant with the European Union General Data Protection Regulation (GDPR)? =

 This plugin does not collect or send to Webdados (the plugin author) or IfthenPay (the payment processor) any private data of the website where it’s installed, it’s customers or the orders themselves.